Open Bible Data Home About News OET Key

 and,slips the,head from/more_than the=tree and,strikes DOM his/its=neighbour

-Here, Moses speaks of the iron part of the ax as if it were a person who could find a person.
+Here, Moses speaks of the iron part of the ax as if it were a person who could find something.
 He means that the metal part of the ax hits and cuts the neighbor.
 If it would be helpful in your language, you could express the meaning plainly.
 Alternate translation: “and the iron detaches from the wood and hits his neighbor”

 Note 5 topic: writing-pronouns